avine/bem-flex-grid/README.md

 **[N]** Name: `light` or any string.

-Use `.bfg__box--theme-light` to add look and feel to the box content, header and actions.
+Add "light" look and feel to the box's content, header and actions using `.bfg__box--theme-light` modifier.

 ```html
 ...